1972–73 Chicago Black Hawks season: Season standings

+Record vs. opponents

+Playoffs

 The Hawks opened the playoffs against the St. Louis Blues, who had a record of 32–34–12, earning 76 points, while placing fourth in the West Division.
 The series opened with two games at Chicago Stadium, and the Black Hawks easily defeated the Blues in the series opener, winning 7–1, before shutting out St. Louis, 1–0, in the second game to take an early series lead.
 The series shifted to the St. Louis Arena for the next two games; however, Chicago took a 3–0 series lead, winning 5–2 in the third game, but the Blues avoided the sweep, winning 5–3 in the fourth game.
 Chicago returned home for the fifth game, and easily took care of St. Louis, thumping the Blues 6–1 to win the series.

-Chicago's next opponent was the New York Rangers, who had finished the season with a 47–23–8 record, earning 102 points, and a third-place finish in the East Division.
-The Rangers defeated the defending Stanley Cup champions, the Boston Bruins in their first playoff series.
-Since the Black Hawks won their division, they were given home ice advantage in the series.
-The series opened up with two games at Chicago Stadium, but it was the Rangers who struck first, winning the series opener by a 4–1 score.
-The Black Hawks rebounded in the second game, holding off New York for a 5–4 victory to even the series.
+Chicago's next opponent was the New York Rangers for the third straight year, who had finished the season with a 47–23–8 record, earning 102 points, and a third-place finish in the East Division.
+The Rangers had just defeated the defending Stanley Cup champions, the Boston Bruins in their first playoff series.
+Since the Black Hawks won their division, they were given home-ice advantage in the series for the third straight year.
+The series opened up with two games at Chicago Stadium, but it was the Rangers who struck first, winning the series opener by a 4–1 score. he Black Hawks rebounded in the second game, holding off New York for a 5–4 victory to even the series.
 The series moved to Madison Square Garden for the next two games, and it would be the Hawks who took control of the series, defeating the Rangers 2–1 and 3–1 to take a 3–1 series lead back to Chicago for the fifth game.
-The Black Hawks stayed hot, and easily beat the Rangers 4–1 to win the series and advance to the Stanley Cup finals for the second time in three years.
+The Black Hawks stayed hot, and easily beat the Rangers 4–1 to win the series and advance to the Stanley Cup Finals for the second time in three years.